Can You Take Acyclovir 400 mg Twice a Day? Full Dosage Guidelines

 It can be prescribed for the treatment of many viral infections such as shingles and chicken pox.
 Usually, this dosage is prescribed 3 to 5 times a day for 5 days.
 It is best to begin with this drug as soon as the first signs of chickenpox appear.

-Can You Take Acyclovir 400 mg Twice A Day?
+Can You Take Acyclovir 400 mg Twice Daily?

 Make sure you use this medicine exactly as prescribed by your healthcare provider.
 Do not alter the dosage or frequency until your doctor asks you to do so.
 Children (12 years and above) and adults can take Acyclovir 400 mg 2 to 5 times a day for 5 days or up to 11 months depending on the frequency of outbreaks of herpes infections.